se-edu/learningresources/contents/testing/security-testing.md

 The security team should perform a code walk through with the developers, and in some cases, the system architects.
 A code walk through is a high-level walk through of the code where the developers can explain the logic and flow of the implemented code.
 It allows the code review team to obtain a general understanding of the code, and allows the developers to explain why certain things were developed the way they were.

-The purpose is not to perform a code review, but to understand at a high level: the flow, the layout, and the structure of the code that makes up the application.
+<box type="tip">The purpose is not to perform a code review, but to understand at a high level: the flow, the layout, and the structure of the code that makes up the application.</box>

 #### 3.3 Code Reviews